 Three hours per week.
 Corequisite registration in BIO-103.
 This course does not satisfy any of the requirements for a major in biology or nursing.
 (0.2 course credit)

+BIO-104 Biodiversity

+Introduces students to the current state of terrestrial and aquatic biodiversity, the origin and extinction of species, the value of biodiversity, human effects on biodiversity, biodiversity hotspots, and policies and approaches to conserve biodiversity for the future.
+(Offered on an occasional basis)